 There is not much to the GT-R’s interior but as they are starting get a bit long in the tooth, expect some wear and tear.
-You may find that the seats are ripped or in poor condition, and there will probably be wear on other trim items.
+You may find that the seats are ripped or in poor condition (especially around the bolsters), and there will probably be wear on other trim items.

 Lower mileage cars will usually be in better condition interior-wise, but don’t count on it.
 Seats and other trim items can be replaced, but use them as a bargaining point.
 You may always find that items like the steering wheel, gear shifter and seats may have been changed for aftermarket ones.
 If this is the case, ask the seller if they have the originals on hand.

 If you notice excessive amounts of wear on the seats, steering wheel, carpets, shifter and pedals for the mileage it may be a sign that the R33 has had a particularly hard life.

 Make sure you check the cabin and boot/trunk for any leaks or dampness.
 Water can play havoc with the electronics if it gets in the wrong place, lead to rust formation and can cause nasty smells as well.
 Feel around the carpets and turn over the floor mats.
 If you see water residue on the bottom of the floor mats it could be a sign of a past of present leak.

 Have a look at the headlining above the driver’s seat.
 If it is a slightly different colour it may be a sign that the Nissan GT-R R33 you are inspecting has been owned by a smoker.
 A smell test will also help you determine whether or not this is the case as well.

 Should You Buy a Nissan GT-R R33 with Modifications?